Oracle Backend for Microservices and AI

 Publish service

-This command creates a route in the APISix Gateway available in the Oracle Backend for Spring Boot and Microservices, in order to expose on Internet the selected service.
+This command creates a route in the APISix Gateway available in the Oracle Backend for Microservices and AI, in order to expose on Internet the selected service.
 To be performed, this command requires the APISix AdminKey, and a port-forward to the APISix engine.

 You can get the AdminKey from the APISix configmap, using a kubectl command: